LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 }
 ```

-In addition to code documentation, we highly encourage you to use the types system of php for the function arguments.
+In addition to code documentation, we highly encourage you to use the types system of PHP for the function arguments.
 This will increase the trust and safety of the code.

 ### Illustrated example

-As follows we present a simple pull request modifying the `readme.md`.
+As follows, we present a simple pull request modifying the `readme.md`.

 <ol>
 <li>Fork the repository.